mattcarlotta/react-starter-kit/README.md

 To lint your .js/.scss files, run `npm run lint` while at the application's root directory.

-To run your tests, while inside the client's root directory, run `npm run test` or `npm run test:watch`.
-Testing will watch all your changes in the `.test.js` files as well as create a `coverage` folder.
+To run your tests, while inside the client's root directory, run `npm run test` to run tests create a `coverage` folder.
+Or run `npm run test:watch` to watch all your changes in the `.test.js` files.
 To view the current coverage report, navigate to `coverage/Icov-report/src` and open `index.html` in a browser.

 To build and bundle your client resources for production, while inside the client's root directory, use `npm run build` (source maps will be excluded).
 After you have built your React application for production, use `npm start` while at the application's root directory.
 You should now see your React application running on `http://localhost:3000`.

-To see more script commands, please check out the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/ssr/package.json">package.json</a>
+To see more script commands, please check out the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/b799752d789526a0eac8b5b8a477843f6382fa92/package.json#L18-L33">package.json</a>.

 ## Configuration